Mya (singer): Voice and songwriting

-Mya possesses a mezzo-soprano vocal range that spans approximately four octaves with particularly the tonality and timbre of her voice being highlighted and described as "very special".
-Writing for Slate, Sasha Frere-Jones acknowledged although Harrison's breathy voice suggests smallness, she easily accommodates with up-to-date melisma, unadorned legato, and quiet crooning.
-Stephen Thomas Erlewine of AllMusic commented that Mya has a voice that is at once sounding "innocent and knowing", while consistently "upbeat and confident".
+Mýa possesses a mezzo-soprano vocal range that spans four octaves with particularly the tonality and timbre of her voice being highlighted and described as "very special".
+Writing for Slate, Sasha Frere-Jones acknowledged although Mýa's breathy voice suggests smallness, she easily accommodates with up-to-date melisma, unadorned legato, and quiet crooning.
+Stephen Thomas Erlewine of AllMusic commented that Mýa has a voice that is at once sounding "innocent and knowing", while consistently "upbeat and confident".
 Similarly, Billboard complimented her voice for having a "smooth, sensitive, angelic tone" to it who oozes with the confidence and stylistic flair of an artist twice her age.

 Other music critics have referred to her voice as "weak" and "thin".
 In reviewing for her second studio album Fear of Flying, Jon Azpiri of AllMusic commented that "she is a promising young talent, but still has yet to develop the chops necessary to rank among the best of R&B divas."
 Rolling Stone wrote, "The signature quiver in Mya's voice does give her some sonic identity, but otherwise this could be the music of Destiny's Child, Aaliyah or any of the countless interchangeable hip-hop/R&B divas."

+In an interview with Yahoo!
+Music conducted in 2003, the singer defended her voice and commented, "It's not necessary to sing LOUD every song; I think people associate singing loud with being able to truly sing, and I don't think that is true."
+She further mentions her Coca-Cola appearance and remarked, "I think that when people heard me sing the Coca-Cola commercial they were like, "Oh, I didn't know she could sing!"
+But that was just singing loud.
+So there are a lot of misconceptions just about singing, period."
+The singer concluded her notion with the statement, "I'm just happy to be here.
+I like to sing loud, I like to sing soft, I just like to feel good, period.
+It's not that serious."